 Big White Wall is a leader in digital integrated healthcare, delivering personalised mental health.
 In partnership with The Tavistock and Portman NHS Foundation Trust, Big White Wall (BWW) offers ‘wellbeing pathways’ through a range of safe therapeutic services.
 Award-winner, social entrepreneur and founder of BWW, Jen Hyatt will speak about the impact of this vital mental health service and the success being achieved.

 In January, a skilled surgical team at Barts and The London NHS Trust successfully implanted a revolutionary pacemaker.
-Ross Hunter will be speaking at the medical innovations summit about how the Nanostrim requires no leads and no chest incision, and as a result there is no scar and no permanent lump under the skin.
-The Nanostrim may prove to be the new 'go to' device for surgeons who oversee over 40,000 procedures for patients requiring pacemakers every year within the NHS.
+Ross Hunter along with Dr Mark Carlson, Chief Medical Officer at St Jude Medical, will be speaking at the medical innovations summit about how the Nanostim requires no leads and no chest incision, and as a result there is no scar and no permanent lump under the skin.
+The Nanostim may prove to be the new 'go to' device for surgeons who oversee over 40,000 procedures for patients requiring pacemakers every year within the NHS.